Enzymatic cycle-based receivers for approximate maximum a posteriori demodulation of concentration modulated signals: Model and Exact Computation of Posteriori Probabilities

 \subsection{MAP Demodulation: Problem and Solution}

 In this paper, we consider a demodulation problem of using the information on \cee{X_*} to infer the symbol that the transmitter has sent.
-We will focus on the demodulation of one symbol and we assume that there is no inter-symbol interference.
+We will focus on the demodulation of one symbol by assuming that the signalling molecules \ce{K} from earlier symbols have degraded by the time a new symbol is received.
+We will leave the problem of inter-symbol interference as future work.

 In the formulation of the demodulation problem, we will assume that at time $t$, the data available to the demodulation problem are $X_*(\tau)$ for all $\tau \in [0,t]$; in other words, the data are continuous in time and are the history of the counts of \cee{X_*} up to time $t$.
 We will use ${\cal X}_*(t)$ to denote the continuous-time history of $X_*(t)$ up to time $t$.
 Given that we model the molecular communication system using RDME, this means that $X_*(t)$ is a realisation of a continuous-time Markov chain.